 Custom Menu Widgets

-Create the menu using the steps above and then go to Appearance > Widgets to added it where you want it.
+Create the menu using the steps above and then go to Appearance > Widgets to add your custom menu where you want it using the Custom menu widget.